autodesk-platform-services/aps-tutorial-postman/DA4Inventor/readme.md

 ![APS developer portal steps to Postman](images/aps_portal_2_inventor_postman_menu_02.png "APS developer portal task to Postman mapping")

-Instructions to run the Postman tutorial are as below:
+Instructions to run the Postman walkthrough are as below:

 - [Before you begin](instructions/before_you_begin.md)
 - [Task 1 - Obtain an Access Token](instructions/task-1.md)